 -Towels and washcloths

--U.L. approved GFCI surge bars or power strips
+-U.L. approved GFCI surge bars or power strips with a long cord

-Nice but not necessary:
+Can bring, but not necessary:

 -Carpet or rug

--Computer, ethernet cable, printer, ink cartridges, paper
+-Computer, Ethernet cable, printer, ink cartridges, paper

 -Dish washing soap